ValentinaSDG/hello-world/README.md

 # hello-world
-github is cool and belongs to Microsoft
+Github is cool and belongs to Microsoft